tatethurston/ProtoScript/README.md

 ProtoScript is a [protocol buffers](https://developers.google.com/protocol-buffers/) runtime and code generation tool for JavaScript, written in TypeScript.

+ProtoScript consists of two parts:

+1. Runtime.
+This is a drop-in replacement for [google-protobuf](https://www.npmjs.com/package/google-protobuf), but significantly smaller and written in ESM to enable dead-code elimination.
+It can be used without ProtoScript's code generation if you want to continue using `protoc`'s generated JavaScript code.
+2. Code generation.
+This a replacement of `protoc`'s JavaScript generation that generates more idiomatic JavaScript code and includes TSDoc comments.

 ## Highlights 🛠

 1. Isomorphic.
 ProtoScript's generated serializers/deserializers can be consumed in the browser or Node.js runtimes.